-Music has long been known as something that could help you ease your mind, soothe you down and get you to sleep quicker.
+Music has long been known to help ease the mind, soothe anxious thoughts, and get you to sleep quicker.
 Can it work as an all-natural sleeping aid, though?

-Have you ever thought that there might be a sound logic and reasoning behind lullabies?
+Have you ever thought that there might be sound logic and reasoning behind lullabies?
 As it turns out, they might not just be for babies.
-Listening to soothing sounds to fall asleep is a thing.

 Benefits of Listening To Melodies for Sleep